toml-lang/toml/README.md

 Inline tables provide a more compact syntax for expressing tables.
 They are especially useful for grouped data that can otherwise quickly become verbose.
-Inline tables are enclosed in curly braces `{` and `}`.
-Within the braces, zero or more comma separated key/value pairs may appear.
+Inline tables are enclosed in curly braces: `{` and `}`.
+Within the braces, zero or more comma-separated key/value pairs may appear.
 Key/value pairs take the same form as key/value pairs in standard tables.
 All value types are allowed, including inline tables.